Bored-Programmers/larabreadcrumb/README.md

 ## Basic Usage

-By default, LaraBreadcrumb will try to generate breadcrumbs automatically based on the route.
+By default, LaraBreadcrumb generates breadcrumbs automatically based on the route.
-It will use the route parameter values as the title of the breadcrumb.
-So for example, if you have a route like this: `admin/customers/1`, it will generate a breadcrumb like this:
-`Admin / Customers / 1`.
+It uses the route parameter values as the breadcrumb titles.
+For example, for a route like `admin/customers/1`, it generates a breadcrumb like this: `Admin / Customers / 1`.

 ### Displaying Breadcrumbs